osumpi/bsi-dart/README.md

     MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-### To use BSI dart API
+### To use BSI Dart API

 #### 1. Add submodule
-Add the repo as submodule to your dart project's directory.
+Add the repo as submodule to your Dart project's directory.
 ```sh
 $ git submodule add https://github.com/crysalisdevs/bsi-dart.git
 ```